 - reviewing annually the time required from the Non-Executive Directors;

-- ensuring suitable candidates for the Board are identified through an appropriate recruitment process, giving due regard to the benefits of diversity, including gender and ethnicity, and recommended for appointment.
+- ensuring suitable candidates for the Board are identified through an appropriate recruitment process, giving due regard to the benefits of diversity, including gender and ethnicity, and recommended for appointment; and

 Main Activities During the Year

-During the year to 30 June 2019 the Committee undertook the following activities:
+During the 2020 financial year, the Committee undertook the following activities:

 - a review of the structure, size and composition of the Board;

-- an assessment of the Board composition and effectiveness with specific regard given to the retirement of Steve Morgan on 31 March 2019;
+- an assessment of the Board composition and diversity;

-- a review and recommendation that the Directors stand for re-election at the conclusion of the 2019 Annual General Meeting in accordance with UK Corporate Governance Code; and
+- a review and recommendation that the Directors stand for re-election at the conclusion of the 2020 Annual General Meeting in accordance with UK Corporate Governance Code;

-- a review of the Committee’s Terms of Reference.
+- a review of the Committee’s Terms of Reference; and

 Where appropriate, the Directors were not present and did not vote when any individual proposals were discussed.